x

 • All development bugs have been fixed.

 You can then launch the MVP, but beware that an MVP shouldn’t be of poor quality as compared to your final product.
+Successful MVP companies understand the importance of delivering a polished experience, even at this early stage, to ensure user satisfaction and feedback for future iterations.

 Infuse UX when building your next Minimum Viable Product